 The primary function of water boxes is separating the entrance and exit paths and also aids in directing the flow.
 You can explore AHU video with Site Tour

-How Does Chiller Works?
+How Does Water Chiller Work?

 After discussing the working principle and components, let’s get into the working process of chillers.
 A pumping system circulates cool water or glycol solution (for process chillers) from the chiller into the required areas.
 The cool fluid removes unwanted heat from the process when hot liquid returns—the heat transfers from the system to the chiller by water.